JosiahCraw/Vector-Accelerator-Hardware/README.md

 -   update testbench list with correct list of testbenches students are provided.
 -   update to say that the students will make the testbench for the FSM we provide
 -   I claim that we test every module with a testbench, as far as I'm aware this is not true?
+-   For the Quad four bit testbench I made the path relative, it looks like this should work but I haven't tested it [source](https://www.xilinx.com/support/answers/66843.html)